What is a Spinal Cord Injury?

 variation in these prognoses.

-to breathe.
+breathing due to weak innervation of the diaphragm.
 C-5 injuries often result in shoulder (deltoid) and

-biceps control, but no control at the wrist or hand.
+biceps control, but no control of the wrist or hand.
 C-6 injuries

 generally yield wrist control (wrist extensors), but no finger hand